 {\em b) $7$-DOF WAM Arm.} Next, we will experiment in a bookshelf environment with a $7$-DOF WAM robot arm \cite{rooks2006harmonious}.
 The state consists of the $7$D joint position and velocity.
 We did $2$ experiments with different start and goal configurations.
 The robot arm's end-effector starts on the table and moves towards a goal state inside the bookshelf while avoiding colliding with the bookshelf.
 The start and goal velocities are all set to zero.
-The problem settings are shown in Fig. \ref{fig:wam_samples} shows the planned mean trajectories and sampled support states from the obtained trajectory distributions.
-We then visualize the results in the Robot Operating System (ROS) \cite{ros} with a high fidelity robot description file for the WAM Arm integrated in the Moveit \cite{coleman2014reducing} motion planning package.
-The results are shown in figure \ref{fig:wam}.
+The problem settings are shown in Fig. \ref{fig:WAM_problem_settings}.
+Fig. \ref{fig:wam_samples} shows the planned mean trajectories and sampled support states from the obtained trajectory distributions.
+We then visualize the results in the Robot Operating System (ROS) \cite{quigley2009ros} with a high-fidelity robot model for the WAM Arm integrated into the \textit{Moveit} \cite{coleman2014reducing} motion planning package.
+The results are shown in Fig. \ref{fig:wam}.

-\subsection{Algorithm performance}
+\subsection{Algorithm Performance}

-We assess the efficacy of our proposed methods through experiments.
-In contrast to the deterministic baseline method GPMP2 which optimizes the support states within trajectories, our approach optimizes the joint Gaussian distribution encompassing both the support states and their associated joint covariances.
-This paradigm introduces a distinct layer of complexity due to the scale of the optimization involved.
-However, the computation burden of the distributional representation of the trajectories can be reduced both by leverging the factorized structure as introduced in Section \ref{sec:factorization_structure}, and the closed-form solution both for GVI-MP (Lemma \ref{lem:closed_form_prior}) and for PGCS-MP (Theorem \ref{thm:Qrk}).
+We assess the efficiency of our implementations through experiments.
+The computation efficiency is improved by leveraging the factorized structure (c.f., Section \ref{sec:GVIMP_algorithm_factorized_optimization}), and the closed-form solution both for GVI-MP and for PCS-MP.

-{\em a) Closed-form prior factors in GVI-MP.} We show by experiment that the closed-form solution of the motion prior introduced in Lemma \ref{lem:closed_form_prior} greatly increased the efficiency of the GVI-MP algorithm.
-We record the computation time comparison for the 7-DOF WAM experiment in Table \ref{tab:computation_time_GVI_prior}.
-In this case, the closed-form solution is indispensable for the algorithm, as shown in Table \ref{tab:computation_time_GVI_prior}.
-This is because for the G-H quadratures, to compute the factor level prior cost

-the quadrature is evaluated on the marginal Gaussian $q_{i, i+1}$ which has dimension $28$, and for a $3$-degree G-H quadrature, this requires $3^{28}$ sigma points.
+{\em a) Closed-form prior factors in GVI-MP.} We show by experiment that the prior closed-form solution (Lemma \ref{lem:closed_form_prior}) is indispensable for GVI-MP.
+We record the computation time comparison for the $7$-DOF WAM Robot arm experiment in Tab. \ref{tab:computation_time_GVI_prior}.
+This is because, for the GH quadratures, to compute the factor level prior costs \eqref{eq:prior_factors_2}, quadrature rules are evaluated on the marginal Gaussian $q_{i, i+1}$ which has dimension $28$.
+A $3$-degree full-grid GH quadrature requires $3^{28}$ sigma points.
 For a sparse-grid GH quadrature, $28^3$ sigma points are needed.
 The quadrature methods are thus expensive for evaluating the prior.
 We use the open-sourced sparse-GH quadrature library \href{http://www.sparse-grids.de}{http://www.sparse-grids.de} to evaluate the expectations.
 Common implementations of quadrature methods consider the problem of dimension less than $20$.